drshahizan/special-topic-data-engineering/assignment/data-integration/submission/Regex/Report.md

 ## Steps:

 ### 1. Identifying the Data Sources:
-   For this assignment, we would like to integrate3 types of data sources.
+   For this assignment, we would like to integrate 3 types of data sources.
 The data sources are:-

    - All Car and Motorbike Products.csv
    - Motorbike Accessories and Parts.csv